LibraryofVA/plugin-Export-2.0/README.md

 Usage
 -----

-Two links are added to the Collections/Show page.
-One link allows for downloading a ZIP file containing a single PDF file for each item within the collection and a page for each file that has a transcription present.
-The second link will list the original filenames for items within the collection that have a current transcription.

-Updates coming soon...
+An Export section is added to the bottom of the Collections/Show page.
+- Download ZIP file containing a transcription pdf for each item (collection->item)
+- Download ZIP file containing a transcription pdf for each file (collection->item->file)
+- View the original file names from this collection (collection->item->file)

 Warning